Nimbin

 Employment conditions in Nimbin face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Public administration & safety has limited presence at 3.7%, compared to 7.5% regionally.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, Nimbin's labour force decreased by 3.1% alongside a 2.0% employment decline, causing unemployment to fall by 1.0 percentage points.
-Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising 0.4 percentage points during the same period.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Nimbin's employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Public administration & safety has limited presence at 3.7%, compared to the regional average of 7.5%.
+Between September 2024 and September 2025, Nimbin's labour force decreased by 3.2% alongside a 1.9% employment decline, causing unemployment to fall by 1.2 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.5%, labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 indicate that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Nimbin's employment mix suggests local employment should increase by 6.8% over five years and 14.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment